graph-commit project: Powershell "interpreter" for Cypher

 What was the issue?

-.cypher scripts as a scheduled task on Windows using cypher-shell to execute them.
+I was running several .cypher scripts as a scheduled task on Windows using cypher-shell to execute them.
 This was fine, however my .cypher files had to provide plain-text to authenticate to various REST-API sites (and other datasources) I was using to feed my Neo4j database.
 So I created some powershell credential storage/retrieval functions.

 What was the other issue?